 Attn: Web Development

-You can also sign in to your online account on carnegiehall.org to opt out of some or all of your email subscriptions.
+You can also sign in to your online account on carnegiehall.org to opt-in or subsequently opt out of some or all of your e-mail subscriptions.

-Please note that once we receive your request, it may take an additional period of time for your opt-out to become effective.
-Your unsubscribe or email preference change will be processed promptly, within 10 business days.
+Please note that, once we receive your request, it may take an additional period of time for your subsequent opt-out to become effective.
+Your unsubscribe or e-mail preference change will be processed promptly, within 10 business days.

-Note that if you opt out of our promotional communications, we may still email or communicate with you from time to time if we need to provide you with information or if we need to request information from you with respect to a transaction initiated by you or for other legitimate non-marketing reasons.
+Note that if you choose not to opt in to receiving our promotional communications, we may still e-mail or communicate with you from time to time if we need to provide you with information or if we need to request information from you with respect to a transaction initiated by you or for other legitimate non-marketing reasons.

-Our website does not follow Do Not Track settings in your browser because we use third-party services to conduct certain activities, such as Google Analytics, Google AdSense and Canopy Labs, which do not follow DNT settings.
+Our website does not follow Do Not Track settings in your browser because we use third-party services to conduct certain activities, such as Google Analytics and Google AdSense, which do not follow DNT settings.